ros2/ros2_documentation/source/Tutorials/Advanced/rate_limited_teleop.rst

 --------

-If you use ``ros2_control``, consider controller-side rate limiting via ``control_toolbox::RateLimiter`` (C++), which can constrain value, velocity (first derivative), and jerk (second derivative) directly in your controller update loop.
+If you use ``ros2_control``, consider controller-side rate limiting via ``control_toolbox::RateLimiter`` (C++).
+It can constrain value, velocity (first derivative), and jerk (second derivative) directly in your controller update loop.
 This keeps smoothing in the control stack rather than as a separate node from teleop.

 - API: control_toolbox RateLimiter (rolling)
   https://docs.ros.org/en/rolling/p/control_toolbox/generated/classcontrol__toolbox_1_1RateLimiter.html